Pancreatic cysts are fluid-filled sacs or growths that develop in the pancreas.

 - EUS (Endoscopic Ultrasound) and Biopsy - In this procedure, a thin needle is inserted into an endoscope.Then ultrasound images are used to guide the needle into the cyst so fluid and cells can be removed.
 The Carcinoembryonic Antigen (CEA) Blood Test can be done simultaneously to identify the presence of a pancreatic cyst.
 A pathologist will then analyze this tissue under a microscope to see determine which type of cyst or pseudocyst is present.

 - ERCP (Endoscopic Retrograde Cholangiopancreatography) enables a full and detailed visualization of the structure of the common bile duct, other bile ducts, and the pancreatic duct.

 UCSF pathologists are experts in analyzing the fluid in pancreatic cysts and determining whether it represents a likely benign course and has malignant potential.

 Pancreatic cysts with any potential for malignancy must be monitored carefully over time.
 The decision whether to remove the cyst surgically versus maintaining active surveillance is dependent on the risk or likelihood that the cyst is cancerous or could progress to malignant state at any given time.
 Balanced against that risk is the fact that pancreatic surgery is a major physically demanding operation.
 Because of the location of the organ, cysts in the pancreas cannot simply be drained or suctioned out (aspirated).

-Surgery remove a pancreatic cyst is indicated in the following circumstances.
+Surgery to remove some forms of pancreatic cysts may be indicated in the following circumstances:

 - The cyst is larger than 3 cm